MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 ### Will Microsoft Copilot for Sales be available for US GCC, GCC High, or DoD?

 Currently, Microsoft Copilot for Sales is not supported under US GCC, GCC High, or DoD or any other Sovereign cloud.
 Copilot for Microsoft 365 is expected to begin rollout in GCC during the Summer of 2024.
-We plan to share more on availability for GCC High and DoD through the [Microsoft 365 roadmap](https://www.microsoft.com/microsoft-365/roadmap?ms.url=m365comroadmap&rtc=1&filters=) in early 2024.
+We plan to share more on availability for GCC High and DoD through the [Microsoft 365 roadmap](https://www.microsoft.com/microsoft-365/roadmap?ms.url=Microsoft 365comroadmap&rtc=1&filters=) in early 2024.

 ## Skilling

 ### How can I learn about Microsoft Copilot for Sales ?

-Customers can access existing Microsoft Sales Copilot and Microsoft Copilot for M365 content through Microsoft Learn.
+Customers can access existing Microsoft Sales Copilot and Microsoft Copilot for Microsoft 365 content through Microsoft Learn.
 Content will be refreshed in 2024 to align to the new naming and licensing structure.
 [View our adoption webpage for access to further materials](https://adoption.microsoft.com/copilot-for-sales/).

 ### How can I get certified in Microsoft Copilot for Sales?